Doug Anthony: Retirement and death

-Anthony remained in parliament for less than a year before retiring from politics in 1984.
-By then, although only 55, he was the Father of the House of Representatives.
+Anthony remained in parliament for less than a year after the 1983 defeat before retiring from politics in 1984.
+By then, although only 54, he was the Father of the House of Representatives, having served 27 years in Parliament.
 He returned to his farm near Murwillumbah and generally stayed out of politics.
 In 1996, Larry Anthony won his father's old seat.

 In 1994, Anthony appeared in a documentary series about the Liberal Party in which he revealed that McMahon had refused to tell him beforehand the date of the 1972 election, despite Anthony being the Country Party leader.
 During 1999, Anthony spoke in support of Australia becoming a republic.

-Anthony died at an aged care home in Murwillumbah, on 20 December 2020, at the age of 90, 11 days before his 91st birthday.
-Until his death, he was the earliest-elected Country MP still alive, and along with his deputy and successor as National Party leader, Ian Sinclair, he was one of the last two surviving ministers who served in the Menzies Government and the First Holt Ministry.
+Anthony died at an aged care home in Murwillumbah, on 20 December 2020, at the age of 90.
+Until his death, he was the earliest-elected Country Party MP still alive, and along with his deputy and successor as National Party leader, Ian Sinclair, he was one of the last two surviving ministers who served in the Menzies Government and the First Holt Ministry.

 Honours

-In 1981 Anthony was appointed a Companion of Honour (CH).
+In 1981, Anthony was appointed a Member of the Order of the Companions of Honour (CH).
 In 1990, he was awarded the New Zealand 1990 Commemoration Medal.
 In 2003 he was made a Companion of the Order of Australia (AC) for service to the Australian Parliament, for forging the development of bi-lateral trade agreements, and for continued leadership and dedication to the social, educational, health and development needs of rural and regional communities.